-Welcoming the statements made by most Parties included in Annex II^{25} on their willingness to commit themselves to provide funding,
+Welcoming the statements made at the second part of the sixth session of the Conference of the Parties by most Parties included in Annex II^1 on their willingness to commit themselves to provide funding,

-Welcoming also the joint political declaration made by the European Community and its member States, together with Canada, Iceland, New Zealand, Norway and Switzerland, on their preparedness to collectively contribute €450 million/US \$410 million annually by 2005, with this level to be reviewed in 2008.
+Welcoming also the joint political declaration made by the European Community and its member States, together with Canada, Iceland, New Zealand, Norway and Switzerland, on their preparedness to collectively contribute €450 million/US\$ 410 million annually by 2005, with this level to be reviewed in 2008,

-- 1. Decides that an adaptation fund shall be established to finance concrete adaptation projects and programmes in developing country Parties that are Parties to the Protocol, as well as activities identified in paragraph 8 of decision -/CP.7; - 2.
-Decides also that the adaptation fund shall be financed from the share of proceeds on the clean development mechanism project activities and other sources of funding; - 3.
-Decides further that Parties included in Annex I that intend to ratify the Kyoto Protocol are invited to provide funding, which will be additional to the share of proceeds on clean development mechanism project activities; - 4.
-Decides also that the adaptation fund shall be operated and managed by an entity entrusted with the operation of the financial mechanism of the Convention, under the guidance of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol, with guidance to be provided by the Conference of the Parties in the period prior to entry into force of the Kyoto Protocol; - 5.
-Invites the entity referred to in paragraph 4 above to make the necessary arrangements for this purpose;
+1. Decides that an adaptation fund shall be established to finance concrete adaptation projects and programmes in developing country Parties that are Parties to the Protocol, as well as activities identified in paragraph 8 of decision 5/CP.7;

+2. Decides also that the adaptation fund shall be financed from the share of proceeds on the clean development mechanism project activities and other sources of funding;

+3. Decides further that Parties included in Annex I that intend to ratify the Kyoto Protocol are invited to provide funding, which will be additional to the share of proceeds on clean development mechanism project activities;

+4. Decides also that the adaptation fund shall be operated and managed by an entity entrusted with the operation of the financial mechanism of the Convention, under the guidance of the Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol, with guidance to be provided by the Conference of the Parties in the period prior to entry into force of the Kyoto Protocol;